reconbot/we-live-in-memory/slides.md

 ---

-> Ok, Thanks
+> I don't believe you
--- You but you don't mean it yet
+-- 100% chance you're thinking this

 ---